Herbertkartel/alx-low_level_programming/0x14-bit_manipulation/README.md

-A function that gets bit value at an index
+A function that sets a bit to 1 at a given index